 Cheddar Cheese Crust Apple Pie

 Nothing beats a warm apple pie straight from the oven on a crisp autumn day.
+I will even show you how to make that pretty lattice top too!

 THE GROCERY LIST: